 Children learn by experiencing, observing, and interacting with each other and their environment.
 For this reason, Science lessons are designed to actively engage the children.
 Children learn about the world around them, doing real life activities such as planting seeds in the school garden, observing meal worms and monarch caterpillars during metamorphosis, and taking field trips within the community.

 A Year of Hands-On Science Scholastic

-We use the Total Physical Response approach, in which students use motions to demonstrate the meanings of 10-20 action verbs.
-Ms. Jones begins the lesson with worksheets activities such as coloring, fill-in-the-blank, translating, or cutting and pasting.
-We also enjoy related activities like painting, making posters, eating food, learning Spanish songs, making puppets, play “store,” dress-up, vocabulary bingo, and other games.
+Tonika uses the Total Physical Response approach, in which students use motions to demonstrate the meanings of 10-20 action verbs.
+Primary A students also practice their new words with matching activities.
+Students particulary enjoy reinforcement activities like painting, making posters, eating food, learning Spanish songs, making puppets, play “store,” dress-up, vocabulary bingo, and other games.

 Teach Them Spanish!
 (PreK and Kindergarten)